 Practical Life – The Skills Of Daily Living

 Children love to take part in the activities of daily life!
 With child-sized tools that really work, the young child is able to perform activities such as: watering plants, washing, sweeping, arranging flowers, preparing food, cleaning up spills, and everything that comes along with self-care as well!

-The sensorial area offers materials that enable children to order, classify, and describe sensory impressions in relation to length, width, temperature, mass, color, pitch, etc.
+Children live in a world of sensations and it is through their sense that children build their understanding of the world and build their intellect.
+Sensorial materials enable the child to order, classify, and describe sensory impressions in relation to length, width, temperature, mass, color, pitch, etc.

-Mathematics makes use of manipulative materials that enable children to internalize concepts of number, quantity, symbol, sequence, operations, and memorization of basic facts.
+Unique Montessori materials make understanding math accessible and understandable and enable the child to internalize concepts of number, symbol, sequence, operations, and memorization of basic facts.

 In our classroom the child hears and uses rich vocabulary, learns the names of textures, geometric shapes, composers, plants, geography, mathematical operations, and the like.
 In addition, storytelling, poetry, songs, and language games build a foundation for literacy.

 Activities expose the child to basics in geography, history, and life sciences.
 Music, art, and movement education are part of the integrated cultural curriculum.
 Students also spend time cooking, baking, gardening and composting!